These 4-ingredient chocolate keto brownie bombs are dangerously delicious!

-I’ve been eating them nonstop for the past few months, and the only reason it’s taken me so long to share is that I don’t usually bother to measure the ingredients.
+I’ve been eating them nonstop for the past few months.
+And the only reason it’s taken me so long to share is that I do not usually bother to measure the ingredients.

-I’ll just throw everything together (I sometimes like to add chia seeds as well) and break off pieces of dough whenever I pass through the kitchen.
-It’s hard to stay away!
+I will just throw everything together and break off pieces of the chocolate brownie dough whenever I pass through the kitchen.
+It is hard to stay away!

-The best part about the recipe is that you can customize it to suit your own personal tastes.
+The best part about the recipe is how easy it is to customize.

-But I let my mom try my version once, and she said to “Please Katie, never put that on the blog!”
+But I let my mom try this extra dark chocolate version once, and she said “Please Katie, never put that on the blog.”

 So there’s that.